 Organisers vigorously demand you leave the area just as you found it – or alternatively even better!
 The committee volunteers have dedicated hours of their time preparing this night for everyone to enjoy so show some respect, gratitude, and just common decency by cleaning your own area before you leave.

 I believe collecting experiences is one of the many rare gifts life can give to you.
 Snuggled up with my family, on a humble picnic rug on the desert sands, underneath millions of stars, singing Christmas Carols with people from all over the world, is definitely one spectacular entry in my book of memories.

-There are few opportunities which allow you to leave behind the structure of everyday life and submerse yourself in a unique, unpredictable and relatively untouched environment.
+There are few opportunities that allow you to leave behind the structure of everyday life and submerge yourself in a unique, unpredictable, and relatively untouched environment.
 The added bonus, in this case, is being submerged in the powerful vibe created by the gathering of people of all ages and backgrounds, who have come together to celebrate this joyous Festive Season.